grafana/writers-toolkit/docs/sources/review/backport-changes/_index.md

 - Whether or not you must backport a change
 - To which versions

-One thing that can change that determination, however, is where we are in the release cycle.
+One thing that can change that determination, however, is whether or not a version branch has been cut.

 ### Before the new version branch is cut